 Online galleries can be a great way to get your work seen by a wider audience.
 Many online galleries have built up a large following, and they can help promote your art to a global audience.
 Additionally, online galleries often charge lower commission rates than traditional art galleries.
 This can be a great way to get started in your career as an artist and gain exposure.

 When getting your art into reputable galleries, the most important thing is to do your research.
 Find out which galleries are in your area and look at their website or contact them to find out what type of art they accept.
 Once you’ve got that information, put together your portfolio and reach out to the galleries in advance.
 Follow up with them after your appointment and wait for a response.
-If everything goes well, you could start your career in art.
+If everything goes well, you could start your art career.

 What does artist representation mean?